 When you compile notes and link them together, they form a graph of interconnected ideas.
 DECK's graph visualization is a bird's eye view of your knowledge base and can help you identify connections and patterns in your graph.

 Sharing a DECK

 You can join forces with a friend or community by sharing your workspace with them.
 To set up the access conditions, click on "Share" in the dropdown menu from the top of the sidebar.
 Among other options, you can grant access to an individual wallet, members of a certain DAO, or holders of a specific NFT.
 To accept an invitation to another DECK, click on "Join" in the dropdown menu from the top of the sidebar and enter the unique ID of the DECK you want to join.

-If you would like to share one of your notes for wider consumption, DECK lets you publish content to the public, distributed, censorship-resistant IPFS network.
+If you would like to share your notes for wider consumption, DECK lets you publish to the public, distributed, censorship-resistant IPFS network.